younglululu/CAFE/README.md

 ![alt tag](https://raw.githubusercontent.com/younglululu/CAFE/master/code/image/clear.gif)  :  Remove all genome sequences in the list.

-The yellow area involves parameter configuration related to various distance measures, including the selection of 29 distance measures, k-mer length, potential Markov Order encoding the sequence model, the threshold cutoff of the k-mer occurrences, and whether to consider the reverse complementary of each k-mer, which  is a common practice in dealing with shotgun sequence reads from NGS technologies.
-Usually the potential Markov Order remains unclear to the user, the simple yet time-consuming way is to choose '-1' as inferring the optimal Markov Order automatically by using the Bayesian Information Criterion (BIC).
+The yellow area involves parameter configuration related to various distance measures, including the selection of 29 distance measures, k-mer length, potential Markov Order encoding the sequence model, the threshold cutoff of the k-mer occurrences, and whether to consider the reverse complement of each k-mer, which  is a common practice in dealing with shotgun sequence reads from NGS technologies.
+Usually the potential Markov Order remains unclear to the user.
+The simple yet time-consuming way is to choose '-1' as inferring the optimal Markov Order automatically by using the Bayesian Information Criterion (BIC).

 The pink area corresponds to the Image Toolbar.
 When the visualized results have been plotted, users can either zoom in or zoom out the figure by clicking the button or using the mouse wheel.
 Meanwhile, the figure can be saved locally by  clicking the button or right-clicking the mouse.